ismaeldevmw/power-up-css-with-postcss/README.md

 # power-up-css-with-postcss
-PostCSS is an absolutely amazing tool, this is a template with a basic configuration
+PostCSS is an absolutely amazing tool, this is a template with a basic configuration.

-To start the project you must run the next command in your terminal
+To start the project you must run the next command in your terminal:

 ```powershell
 npm run postcss:watch
 ```

-If you want start from scratch you can use this command to start
+If you want start from scratch you can use this command to start.

 ```powershell
 npm init -y